StuyPulse/team694.github.io/about/ec/index.md

 ### Director of Operations <small>{{ site.data.ec.ops.name }}</small>
 <div markdown="1" class="ec-description">
 {% if site.data.ec.ops.photo %} <img src="{{ site.data.ec.ops.photo }}" class="ec-photo" alt="Director of Operations"> {% endif %}
-The Director of Operations will handle the day-to-day operations of the marketing department and the whole team.
+The Director of Operations will handle the day-to-day operations of the Business department and the whole team.
 The DoO is responsible for paperwork, trip planning, managing deadlines and other logistics regarding the team.
 The Director of Operations is also responsible for award submissions, as well as a timeline that will guide the team smoothly through a busy building season and keep the pace of work going through pre-season and post-season.
 </div>

 ### Director of Public Relations <small>{{ site.data.ec.pr.name }}</small>